We’re all gonna make it.

 And she has.
 Hibiki has gotten fat.

 So forget the stuff about exercising: this series had my attention in three pages.
 The fact that the manga opens up, page 1, by giving our rather cute main character an incredibly ugly face for comedic effect already was winning me over.
 It’s not just a “wacky” face, it highlights outright “negative” aspects about her while still being funny, and I think it takes balls to do that in your “pretty girls” manga.
 Furthermore, the main character’s design immediately struck a chord with me.
-Brown/Dark skin with blond hair are a wonder combo for me, as it’s not only aesthetically appealing in my opinion, but it indicates that the character is probably a gyaru — an archetype I’m quite fond of.
+Brown/Dark skin with blond hair is a wonder combo for me, as it’s not only aesthetically appealing in my opinion, but it indicates that the character is probably a gyaru — an archetype I’m quite fond of.
 Her best friend looked cute too, for that matter.
 And finally, I’ll just admit it, even though Hibiki is indeed “heavy”, that kind of pudgy body type is A-OK with me.
+Healthy (not really)!

 After failing at dieting and attempts at exercise, Hibiki decides to enroll at the Silverman’s Gym, an homage to Gold’s Gym, being a famous and well-renowned chain of gyms.
 A branch recently opened in her area and there’s a free admission campaign, so she figures why not.
 When she’s there, she meets a seemingly stereotypical “ojou” (rich girl) type lass who is one of her peers in school, but far above Hibiki in terms of prowess and social standing (best grades, great body, student council president).
 Her name is Souryuuin Akemi.
 Hibiki wants to not get involved with her so as not to feel worse about herself, but Akemi is very friendly.
 At any rate, they head into the gym and